hbuchel/heather-buchel.com/content/blog/2023/09/ai-generated-ui-is-not-innovative.md

 I've mentioned prototyping.
 But even then, I'd hesitate to put it in the hands of an engineer that doesn't know UI development.
 It's the same with handing off a design mockup in Figma or Sketch that doesn't spell out the required accessibility needs and interaction states; like focus, disabled, etc. There are a lot of gaps to fill in.

 Sometimes, however, tools like this can be yet another tool in the arsenal for design teams to help translate ideas to engineering teams.
 We don't always speak the same language.
 It's nice to have things to point at and go "See, like this" and tools that overlap the design and engineering worlds are useful.
+Why can't this be good enough, a pre-development tool?
+Is it because it's now a tool that can cater to the UX/design crowd?

 ### Ok, here is the cynical part.